tln/tatl/README.md

 	<!-- -->
 		Content within comments is not processed, and is not included in the document.
 	<!--[ ]-->
-		Content within comments beginning with [ is not included in the document.
+		Content within comments beginning with [ is included in the document.
 	<!--{ }-->
 		Comments beginning with { are parsed as JSON to form front matter.
+    # comment
+        Comments starting with a hash sign can also appear at the end of special attributes and substitutions ({}).
+    {# Another comment}

 	<html param= use= def=>
 		Only a few attrs are allow on the <html> root tag.
 There is an implied def="html(*)".